Do you want to do a top-notch urban photoshoot, but you’re not sure where to start? You’ve come to the right place.

-2. Location scouting
+2. Do some location scouting

-Every town and city has its unique charms – from heritage buildings to seaside piers to abandoned shopping centers.
+Every town and city has its unique charms, from heritage buildings to seaside piers to abandoned shopping centers.
 Find what’s interesting about your area and use it.

 4. Ask for expressions of interest

-5. Arrange details for the shoot
+5. Arrange all the key details for the shoot

-After you’ve chosen whom you’d like to work with, organize the shoot.
+After you’ve chosen a model, organize the shoot.
 Agree on the day, time, and location.
-Prepare to negotiate regarding which day you can shoot, but not on the time.
-Always choose the time of day that you know will work best for photography.
-For me, that’s about an hour before dusk as this provides opportunities for natural light and after-dark images.
+Prepare to negotiate the day, but insist on a specific time.
+Always choose a time that will work great for photography.

 If the model is under 18, check that their parent or guardian is coming along and that they will be able to sign a model release form.